dmbarbour/glas/docs/GlasDesign.md

 ### Database Modules

-It is feasible to design language modules that parse MySQL database files, or other binary database formats (LMDB, MessagePack, etc.).
+It is feasible to design language modules that parse MySQL database files, or other binary database formats (LMDB, MessagePack, Glas Object, etc.).
 Doing so can simplify tooling that supports interactive or graphical programming styles.

 A relevant concern is that database files will tend to be much larger than text files, and will receive more edits by concentrating program representation into fewer files.
 This makes fine-grained memoization more important.

 ### Program Search